deconf/Analytics-Insights/readme.txt

 == Upgrade Notice ==

-= 4.9.2 =
-In case of errors refresh your page or clear your browser cache, as a first step.
-The Frontend Widget can be re-enabled from Appearance -> Widgets screen.

 == Changelog ==

+= 4.9.3.1 =
+* Bug Fixes:
+	* fixing a bug where &nbsp was displayed instead of a blank space on localized sites

 = 4.9.3 =
 * Enhancements:
 	* implement more specific error codes